Skip to content

 Close all labels

 To close all labels you must execute the narration.closeAllLabels() function.
-If you call this function and after that you don't call any label, the game will block.
-After closing all labels you should call a label for manage the end of the game.
+If you call this function and after that you don't call any label, the game will end.

 typescript